D.C. attorney general brings antitrust lawsuit against Amazon

 Racine said his office did not coordinate with any federal regulators in bringing the complaint and that it had not coordinated with other state attorneys general.

+Mitchell said she hoped that other state attorneys general and the FTC were looking at other competition concerns related to Amazon, and she said Congress needs to pass legislation to address the company’s dominance.
+She said far more drastic action is needed.

+“To have a truly competitive e-commerce market, you have to break up Amazon,” she said.
+“There’s a fundamental conflict of interest when you own the infrastructure and you also compete on that infrastructure.”

-The action at the state level comes as the tech industry finds itself at the center of an antitrust reckoning in Washington.
+The lawsuit comes as the tech industry finds itself at the center of an antitrust reckoning in Washington.
 The Justice Department last year brought an antitrust suit against Google, while the Federal Trade Commission brought a case against Facebook.
 Lawmakers have also eyed competition concerns with Apple’s App Store, which is currently the subject of litigation.

 The top antitrust panel for the House of Representatives completed a sweeping, 16-month investigation last fall, finding that Apple, Amazon, Google and Facebook engaged in anticompetitive behaviors.
 Amazon competes with some of the smaller merchants that sell products on its marketplace, the investigation found, which “incentivizes Amazon to exploit its access to competing sellers’ data and information, among other anticompetitive conduct.”